CivicActions/nebula/CallNotes/Agendas&ActionItems.md

+## 6/24 Scrum call Action Items
+* Team to dig into Digital Services checklist, Steve to ping members whose contributions are most needed
+* Team to meet following scrum to look at enhancement requests, bugs, anything that might be added within budget and timeline to Sprint 2
+* Ron to lead QA and responsive testing effort.
+Log bugs as issues in github.
+* Rob to build checklist for Sprint end (EOD Thursday) and add to github.
+* Ron and Ethan to coordinate around helptext / disclaimertext to be added to site.
+Disclaimers urgent.
+* Steve to coordinate with Winvale around compliance meeting today
+* Steve to handle Attachment E (compliance)
+* Chuck to work 1/2 day today on style guide.
+Coordinate with Ethan and Ron re: implementation.
+* User interview team meeting with Tyson for 2nd interview on Thursday (Steve to schedule).
+Steve to follow up with Martha regarding additional user feedback and interview.
+* Main readme has been forwarded to Jeanne at Winvale for comments.
+Steve and Rob to coordinate around response, edits.
+* Rob, team to tweet live url (with disclaimer).
+Get it out into the world.
+* Rob / Ethan / April to coordinate around ~100 word addition for Pool 2 readme.
+Rob / Ron / Ethan to coordinate around ~100 word addition for Pool 1 readme.
+Steve to send both to Melinda in hopes that she can turn out readmes for all three Pools by tomorrow AM.

 ## 6/24 Scrum call Agenda Items
 * Digital Services checklist
 * Additions to Sprint 2 backlog; grooming and estimation following Scrum?